 Caffeine is a substance that exists naturally in certain plants.
-It can also be produced synthetically and used as an additive in food products.
-It is a central nervous system stimulant and a diuretic, which means it increases urination.
+It can also be man-made and added to food products.
+It stimulates the central nervous system and is a diuretic, which means it increases urination.

-Caffeine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Caffeine overdose occurs when someone takes in more than a normal or recommended amount.
+This can be by accident or on purpose.

 - Certain soft drinks (such as Pepsi, Coke, Mountain Dew)